ilikecatgirls/ilikecatgirls/README.md

 ### Hi there 👋
-I'm just some random guy wandering around with Lua, C# and "a bit" of C++.
+I'm just some random guy wandering around with Lua, C# and "a bit" of C.
 Currently working on nothing.
 Yes.